 Data control is an important part of any observability strategy.
 Data control includes things such as data filtering, data augmentation, volume reduction, control of license spending, and rapid control for flexible data retention on demand. e.g. some parts of your observability data may need to be retained for 30 days while others for 1 year.

 Let us look at a few other examples of data control.
 Data filtering is the process of removing sensitive or unwanted data from your observability data before it is made available to consumers.
 This can be done using a variety of methods such as whitelisting, blacklisting, or user-defined filters.
 Data augmentation or enrichment is the process of adding additional context to your observability.
 There are many more components to it.
 Here’s an infographic that can help you visualize the various aspects and benefits of implementing an observability data fabric for your organization.

 Let us see how this can help with your observability implementations.
 Let us take an example of a Datadog observability implementation.
 How can an observability data fabric help with Datadog?

-The same gains can be realized by using the LOGIQ.AI observability data fabric with many vendor solutions such as Datadog, Splunk, NewRelic, Elastic to name a few.
+The same gains can be realized by using the LOGIQ.AI observability data fabric with many vendor solutions such as Datadog, Splunk, NewRelic, and Elastic to name a few.

-A Full-stack Observability Data Fabric provides you with a complete view of your system by collecting data from all layers of your technology stack and making this data available to consumers on-demand.
+A Full-stack Observability Data Fabric provides you with a complete view of your system by collecting data from all layers of your technology stack and making this data available to consumers on demand.
 This allows you not only to root cause problems quickly but also to prevent problems from happening in the first place.